Art, Craft & Design

 On completion of your Art course, you might progress to further or higher education.
 These may include:

-- A extended diploma in art foundation course
+- An extended diploma in an art foundation course

 - A creative degree course of your choice at University

-- Or the qualification may accompany other career paths but demonstrating your approach to creative problem solving.
+This qualification may also accompany other career paths by demonstrating your approach to creative problem solving and critical thinking.